akshi8/university_rankings/README.md

 Ranking universities is a difficult, political, and controversial practice.
 There are hundreds of different national and international university ranking systems, many of which disagree with each other.

-For this project we will mainly two sources of data :
+For this project we will mainly use two data sources :

 >  University ranking data